What Are Abrashes on Wool Rugs?

 We recommend having your rug appraised by a wool rug appraiser if you think you have an authentic rug that doesn't have any abrashes.

-How can I tell if it is an abrash or an intentional part of the design?
+Is an abrash or an intentional part of the design?

 You can tell - if the color doesn't match the design, it is an abrash.
 Look at the colors around the abrash and see if it is off just a bit.
 If it is, it is probably an authentic abrash.
 Of course, if you have any questions, see an appraiser.